saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 -comments section under each post

 ## General plan
 I'm going to use Jekyll to build the website and GitHub Pages to host it.
 Hosting with GitHub is free, but it's features are somewhat limitted compared to the features of a typical hosting service.
 I won't be able to run programs in the background, or use a database to store comments and posts, however, for this project none of those features are actually neccesarry.
 For comments I'm going to use Disqus since it has a familar interface.
 And for posts, Jekyll allows users to keep blog posts in a folder within a GitHub repository.
-I'm going to use Prose.io to write posts since it has good integration with GitHub, but after this project I hope to make a CMS of my own to manage Jekyll.
+I'm going to use Prose.io to write posts since it has good integration with GitHub, but after this project I hope to make a CMS of my own to manage the Jekyll website.

 ### Steps:
 1. Make an outline of the different pages in the website